Eslorex/Eslorex/README.md

 - **My Github Repositories**
 - Typically, I share repositories that contain algorithms or small projects I have created to assist people online or for my school.
 It's important to keep in mind that I may not prioritize code quality or design, particularly if the project doesn't pertain to game development.
 - Also I create distinct repositories for each algorithm as it can be challenging to locate the explanation or application of the algorithm within the same folder.
+I might merge them into one folder one day with documentation one day.
+Since I think they're too simple to have their own repository.
 - My experience extends beyond what I have shared on Github.
 I conduct numerous experiments with Unity, but I typically don't share them.

 - **About experienced tools and languages**